EBZebra/docs/edge/source/guide/configreference.md

 	<ResizeOnSIP value="1"/>

 ### EnableSIP
-The soft input panel (SIP; i.e. on-screen keyboard) is controlled on Android through the [SIP API](../api-Sip) introduced with EB 1.3.
+Beginning with EB 1.3, the soft input panel (SIP; i.e. on-screen keyboard) is controlled on Android through the [SIP API](../api-Sip).
 On Windows Mobile/CE, soft input can be disabled by manipulating the top and left position parameters of the SIP module to position the SIP off the screen, thereby making it inaccessible to the user.
+For the possible values and example syntax of this tag, please refer to the EB 1.2 Config.xml Reference.
 <!--
 **Possible Values**